 IP rating: It’s weird that the OnePlus 6T features no official IP rating when so many other smartphones do, including the iPhone XR.
 Apple’s smartphone comes with an IP67 rating for water and dust resistance.
 That’s not to say the OnePlus 6T can’t survive a splash or two, but we would not use it near a pool or in the rain if we were you.

 Colors: The OnePlus 6T comes in two color options: Mirror Black and Midnight Black.
-By comparison, the iPhone XR took a trip through a rainbow and features an impressive six colors: Black, White, Red, Yellow, Blue and Coral.
-OnePlus is known for putting out additional colors after its phone launches, so the same could eventually be said of the OnePlus 6T.
+By comparison, the iPhone XR took a trip through a rainbow and features an impressive six colors: Black, White, Red, Yellow, Blue, and Coral.
+Given that OnePlus is known for putting out additional colors after its phone launches, it’s no surprise that the gorgeous Thunder Purple version was released soon after.

 Charging: Both phones are capable of fast charging, but the OnePlus 6T includes a fast charger in the box.
 You have to buy a separate Lightning to USB Type-C cable and USB Type-C wall brick to take advantage of the iPhone XR’s fast-charge capabilities.
 Then again, the OnePlus 6T features a glass back and does not support wireless charging.
 Meanwhile, the iPhone XR supports wireless charging up to 7.5W.